 The COVID-19 Response Mechanism supports countries in responding to COVID-19, mitigating the impact on programs to fight HIV, TB and malaria, and initiating urgent improvements in health and community systems.

 Our partnership urgently needs US$5 billion to continue to fight COVID-19, protect health workers and systems for health, and defend progress against HIV, TB and malaria in the countries where we invest.
+Unfunded country requests for support now amount to over US$300 million.
 Learn more

 Eligible programming supported by the COVID-19 Response Mechanism are: